-We provide the zero-shot benchmarking results in Table~\ref{tab:main_results}, with remaining results on the LF-VILA and QuerYD in Table~\ref{tab:other_dataset_results}.
+We provide the zero-shot benchmarking results in Table~\ref{tab:main_results}, with remaining results on the LF-VILA and QuerYD datasets in Table~\ref{tab:other_dataset_results}.
 The methods that perform best for Full paragraphs also tend to perform best for the Long, Short, and Partial captions.
 Notably, there is only a minor gap in retrieval performance between the Full and Long captions, with a larger difference between Full and Partial captions, and a significant drop for the Short captions.
-We also show using Figure~\ref{fig:deltas} that the shortest summaries are the hardest to retrieve.
-Note that the differences in Figure~\ref{fig:deltas} are computed as a percentage of the Full R@1.
-With this in mind, we see that COSA seems to be by far the least robust to 10k Words data, with the largest relative changes in performance.
-By contrast, VideoCLIP and especially Frozen are often benefited by the 10k Words data, particularly when the axis is rewording the caption (e, i, u) rather than removing it (s, p).
+We also see that COSA seems to be by far the least robust to 10k Words data, with the largest relative changes in performance.
+By contrast, VideoCLIP and especially Frozen are often benefited by the 10k Words data, particularly when the axis is rewording the caption (e, i, u) rather than removing information from it (s, p).

-With these interesting performance discrepancies in mind, we leverage our suite of models and 10k Words data as a way to evaluate the retrieval difficulty of each dataset.
-To do so, we consider all 10 possible captions (we exclude Partial) and a model as 10 model-caption pairs, so with 4 models, we have 40 pairs.
-We then measure, for each video in a dataset, how often (for the 40 pairs) it is retrieved as the first-ranked result.
-We plot this in Figure~\ref{fig:overlaps} and find that LF-VILA tends to be the easiest dataset, with QuerYD having a significant portion of videos that are not retrieved correctly no matter which model and caption are used.